-I live in Athens, Georgia, where I am a Regents Professor and the J. Rex Fuqua Distinguished Chair for Internet Strategy in the Department of MIS at the University of Georgia's Terry College of Business.
-I was for almost a decade the Research Director for the Advanced Practices Council of the Society for Information Management.
+I live in Melbourne, Australia, where I am the part-time Research Director for Digital Frontier Partners.
+I am also Regents Professor and the J. Rex Fuqua Distinguished Chair for Internet Strategy Emeritus of the University of Georgia, where I spent 34 years in the Department of MIS in the Terry College of Business.

 In 2021, I was awarded an honorary doctorate by the University of Liechtenstein.
 I am a Schöller Senior Scholar at the University of Erlangen–Nuremberg and and honorary professor at the Queensland University of Technology and Deakin University.